gaurikasar/Ramp_challenge/README.md

 **Expected:** Options dropdown moves with its parent input as you scroll the page

-**Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input
+**Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input **Solution** index.css :- changed position attribute for 'RampInputSelect--dropdown-container' to absolute.

 # Bug 2: Approve checkbox not working